Thailand: Sports

-Basketball is a growing sport in Thailand, especially on the professional sports club level.
-The Chang Thailand Slammers won the 2011 ASEAN Basketball League Championship.
+Rugby is also a growing sport in Thailand with the Thailand national rugby union team rising to be ranked 61st in the world.
+Thailand became the first country in the world to host an international 80 welterweight rugby tournament in 2005.
+Thailand has also attracts golfers from Japan, Korea, and Western countries.
+There are more than 200 world-class golf courses nationwide.
+For basketball, the Chang Thailand Slammers won the 2011 ASEAN Basketball League Championship.
 The Thailand national basketball team had its most successful year at the 1966 Asian Games where it won the silver medal.